 What does the program cost?

 The cost of completing your entire BSN depends on how many courses you need to take.
-Wittenberg adult students pay adult tuition rates of $399/credit hour.
-Phi Theta Kappa members receive a 50 percent discount.
+Wittenberg adult students pay adult tuition rates of $428/credit hour.
 Many RN-BSN students use employer education benefits to pay for their tuition.